bright/new-www/_posts/2020-04-07-connect-to-substrate-nestjs.md

 }
 ```

-Here we just create simple response with collected data.
+Here we just create a simple response with collected data.
-After the server successfuly restarted you can open [http://localhost:3000/](http://localhost:3000/) and see the result:
+After the server successfully restarted you can open [http://localhost:3000/](http://localhost:3000/) and see the result:

 ![Result](/images/connect-to-substrate-nestjs/result.png)

-The next thing what we can do is getting ballance of some account.
+The next thing that we can do is getting the balance of some account.

 Please add to function `getSimpleData` this lines: